 The eye differentiates an object form its surrounding area.
 A form, silhouette, or shape is naturally perceived as figure(object), while the surrounding area is perceived as ground (background).

-BASIC FIGURE-GROUND: All of the text on this page is Figure and the tan is Ground.
+BASIC FIGURE-GROUND: All of the text on this page is Figure and the background white is Ground.

 Balancing figure and ground can make the perceived image more clear.
 Using unusual figure/ground relationships can add interest and subtlety to an image.